20 Top-Rated Things to Do in Connecticut

 We may earn a commission from affiliate links ()

-Despite its small size (it's the 3rd smallest of America's states), Connecticut overflows with New England charm.
-White picket fences, verdant landscapes, sprawling lakes, sandy beaches, and thundering waterfalls blanket the state, wowing visitors with their innate beauty.
+Despite its small size (it's the 3rd smallest of America's states), Connecticut overflows with fun attractions and exciting things to do.
+White picket fences, verdant landscapes, sparkling lakes, sandy beaches, and thundering waterfalls blanket the state, wowing visitors with their innate beauty.
 Bigger cities offer tourists the larger museums, theaters, and fine dining they crave, while smaller towns feature quaint shops and waterfront cafés.

 Tying all these together is a natural backdrop so beautiful, you'll never want to leave.
 Whether it comes in the form of a sprawling park nestled among high-rises, soft waves caressing a shoreline, or trails winding their way through dense forests, the area's splendor is captivating.